-There’s only so much space in the 5 GHz spectrum.
-We only get a couple of 160MHz channels out of it — only two available in the U.S. to be exact — and they all encompass the space of narrower (40 MHz and 20 MHz) channels.
+There’s only so much space in the 5GHz spectrum.
+We only get a couple of 160MHz channels out of it — only two to be exact — and they all encompass the span of narrower (40MHz and 20MHz) channels and require the problematic DFS spectrum.

-Since there are a ton of existing older Wi-Fi clients that only use 40 MHz, or 20 MHz channels, all home networks have to struggle between compatibility and performance.
+Since many existing older Wi-Fi clients only use 40MHz or 20MHz channels, all home Wi-Fi networks have to struggle between compatibility and performance.

-Wi-Fi 6E deals with this spectrum shortage by using an entire frequency band for itself, opening its hardware to seven new 160 MHz channels, or fourteen 80 MHz channels.
+Wi-Fi 6E deals with this spectrum shortage by using an entire frequency band, opening its hardware to more channels, including seven 160MHz channels or fourteen 80MHz channels.

-To understand this concept, imagine if a Wi-Fi band is a freeway, then channels are lanes, and we have this crude analogy: The 2.4 GHz includes only small lanes for bikes; the 5 GHz uses wider lanes for cars, buses, and trucks, and the 6GHz (Wi-Fi 6E) only has special tracks for a high-speed rail system.
+To understand this concept, imagine if a Wi-Fi band is a freeway, then channels are lanes, and we have this crude analogy: The 2.4GHz includes only small lanes for bikes; the 5GHz uses wider lanes for cars, buses, and trucks, and the 6GHz (Wi-Fi 6E) only has special tracks for a high-speed rail system.